MLB rumors: Yankees-Nationals Max Scherzer trad...

 - News Article

-MLB rumors: Yankees-Nationals Max Scherzer trade would cost Brian Cashman his best prospects, insider says - nj.com
+MLB rumors: Yankees-Nationals Max Scherzer trade won’t be easy (or cheap) - nj.com

-The Washington Nationals might be willing to trade three-time Cy Young Award winner Max Scherzer before the July 30 non-waiver deadline.
+The Washington Nationals might be ready to part with three-time Cy Young Award winner Max Scherzer.

 More Recent New York Mets Articles